Ikeoxo14/seahawks-sql-roster-analysis/README.md

 - `seahawks_roster_analysis..sqlite3` — the database used for the analysis

 This is a sample of nine players, not the full Seahawks roster.
+## Data source

+I used the [Seattle Seahawks’ 2025 regular-season player stats](https://www.seahawks.com/team/stats/2025/reg) as the reference for this project.
+I selected nine players and entered their stats into my SQLite database.